RedBearAK/toshy/README.md

 - Fedora 36/[37*]/38 (from Red Hat)

     - Standard GNOME variant tested
-    - KDE variant tested (X11/Xorg session only, Wayland+KDE in development)
+    - KDE variant tested (X11/Xorg or Wayland+KDE session)
-    - Fedora 37 not directly tested, but should work
+    - Fedora 37 not directly tested, but should work since F36/F38 work

 - AlmaLinux 9.2 and/or Rocky Linux 9.2 (RHEL clones)